Laravel architecture was designed for MVC web applications, making it very powerful in terms of business logic and data presentation. The...

 In the following post, we’ll discuss several key components of Laravel security and recommended best practices for Laravel applications.

-For starters, let’s discuss some of the key out-of-the-box security features and how they work.
+Let’s discuss some of the key out-of-the-box security features and how they work.

-Laravel’s built-in security features
+Laravel’s built-in Security Features

 CSRF (cross-site request forgery) protection